Thirty-Fourth Sunday Cycle C, The Solemnity of Christ the King, Lord of the Universe

 _______

-In 2019 notes, we reflected that —
+In 2019, we reflected that —

 • The end time themes, like the traditional When the Stars Begin to Fall, embed new hopes (“what a morning”) with the endings.
 This is what we know from Christ’s life and death; it all brings newness and salvation.
 There are no promises about the Way, just that it is the Way to and with Love Loving.

-• The Solemnity of Our Lord Jesus Christ, King of the Universe, is an observance originated in the 1920s by the Church as a statement against the totalitarianism of Russia, Germany, and Spain, which were persecuting and murdering those who weren’t syncophants to the state.
+• The Solemnity of Our Lord Jesus Christ, King of the Universe, is an observance originated in the 1920s by the Church as a statement against the totalitarianism of Russia, Germany, and Spain, which were persecuting and murdering those who weren’t sycophants to the state.
 No personal dignity or sacredness.

 • The United States can feel different, but we had sanctioned and institutionalized slavery (no personal dignity or sacredness) which has simply changed form in our culture over the centuries; it has not been eradicated.
 Racism remains a great weight.
 Yet Christ was a huge call to Africans for freedom from exile, from slavery (Moses), for the Good News, for Christ’s Kingdom, and thus they could not be kept down in spirit because of Christ the King.
 Or perhaps more accurately, Black spirituality and abiding faith in Jesus raised up in dignity and love and forgiveness those who believe.